lianetoolkit/liane-toolkit/README.md

 ## On startup

-At `/imports/startup/server/fixtures.js` by default on start up the system adds some examples of Contexts, Geolocations and Categories.
+At `/imports/startup/server/fixtures.js` by default on start up the system adds some examples of Contexts, Geolocations and Audience Categories.
 You can also customize as you like.

 ## Cron jobs